D1025/SenatorJunior2.0/README.md

 "/dnd delete" - takes one additional argument - id and exactly as you think it deletes character from databese - PERMAMENTLY!

 # TO DO
--Add subraces
+❌Add subraces

--Change to class based stystem - done
+✅Change to class based stystem

--Add character databese - done
+✅Add character databese

--Add charcter customisation (change by imput race/class)
+❌Add charcter customisation (change by imput race/class)

--Add random name generator - done
+✅Add random name generator

--Add favorite characters mark
+❌Add favorite characters mark

--Probalby characters limit for users, not it's not needed
+❌Probalby characters limit for users, not it's not needed

 Long term to do:

--Add full character creation
+❌Add full character creation